 “The most important thing we do is provide food for people throughout the nation.
 It is an incredible amount of responsibility but it is absolutely the most important thing we do.”- Elaine Utesch

-Craig and Elaine Utesch run the Triple U Ranch, where they raise “cattle, kids and corn,” according to their family motto.
+Craig and Elaine Utesch run the Triple U Ranch with Craig's brother, where they raise “cattle, kids and corn,” according to their family motto.
 Triple U Ranch in Washta, IA is what’s known as a diversified farm and ranch because they have a cow-calf operation, a small feedyard and they grow corn crop, which they then use as one of the high-quality feed ingredients to feed cattle at their feedyard.
 The ranch was started in the 1940’s when Craig’s grandfather and father purchased the land, and the ranch has had cattle on the property ever since.

 Check out the video below and read more about the Utesch family and the Triple U Ranch.